 The assumptions for annuitant mortality (both base mortality assumptions and mortality improvements) are fundamental in ensuring that appropriate insurance contract liabilities are held for this business.
-The technical provisions balance as at 31 December 2019 amounted to £19,195m (2018: £18,904m) and is detailed in Note 15 Technical Provisions to the financial statements.
+The technical provisions balance as at 31 December 2020 amounted to £21,634m (2019: £19,195m) and is detailed in Note 15 Technical Provisions to the financial statements.

 Significant assumptions used for actuarial reserving require a high degree of judgement due to the number of factors which may influence mortality experience.
-We have therefore identified a fraud risk in this area.
+We have therefore identified the significant assumptions used for actuarial reserving as a key audit matter.
 The differing factors which affect the assumptions are underlying mortality experience, industry and management views on the future rate of mortality improvements and external factors arising from developments in the annuity market.
-An example of this is the updated Continuous Mortality Investigation Tables ("CMI") that have been adopted by the Company in 2019 as detailed in Note 29 Supplementary information in respect of Financial Reporting Standard 103 Insurance contracts and Note 4.B.
+An example of this is the updated Continuous Mortality Investigation Tables ("CMI") that have been adopted by the company in 2020 as detailed in Note 29 Supplementary information in respect of Financial Reporting Standard 103 Insurance contracts and Note 4.B.
 Critical accounting judgements and estimation uncertainty.

 The assumptions used for actuarial reserving are derived for each block of business on the basis of past experience, adjusted for a best estimate of how experience may develop in the future, for example, for expected future mortality improvements.
+Given the judgement inherent in the assumption-setting process, this is an area susceptible to fraud.